Dual-branch Prompting for Multimodal Machine Translation: Introduction

-In this paper, we propose \textbf{D$^{2}$P-MMT, a diffusion-based dual-branch prompting framework}.
-Specifically, we employ a pre-trained Stable Diffusion model to generate a textually grounded reconstructed image directly from the source sentence, which filters out visual details that may distract the translation model.
-During training, our model operates with two parallel branches: one processing the authentic image and the other processing the corresponding reconstructed image, both paired with the source text.
-When the two types of images are input separately, we apply a dual-branch prompting strategy to enhance interaction between the textual and visual modalities.
-In the visual branch, we introduce multiple staged prompt modules, which enhance visual representations and guide the learning of textual prompts within the visual context.
-This dual mechanism facilitates richer cross-modal alignment, helping the model capture both global scene context and fine-grained details.
-To ensure knowledge transfer and consistency between representations learned from different visual inputs (i.e., authentic and reconstructed images), we incorporate a Kullback-Leibler (KL) divergence loss to align the output distributions of the prompt predictors from both branches.
-This regularization encourages the model to learn robust prompt embeddings that generalize across both visual modalities.
-During inference, the source text and the reconstructed image are used to generate the translation output, thereby eliminating the reliance on authentic images.
+In this work, we aim to overcome these limitations and enhance the robustness of vision-guided translation by proposing \textbf{D$^{2}$P-MMT}, a diffusion-based dual-branch prompting framework.
+Instead of relying on raw visual inputs that may contain noise, we employ a pre-trained Stable Diffusion model to generate textually grounded reconstructed images.
+This process naturally filters out distracting visual details while preserving essential semantic cues.
+Specifically, we design a dual-branch prompting strategy that allows the model to jointly learn from both authentic and reconstructed images during training.
+In the visual branch, we introduce staged prompt modules to guide the learning of textual prompts within the visual context.
+To bridge the modality gap and mitigate the discrepancy between training and inference, we incorporate a Kullback-Leibler (KL) divergence loss that enforces consistency between the output distributions of the two branches.
+This tactfully encourages the model to learn robust representations that generalize across both visual modalities, allowing us to discard authentic images at test time.

-In summary, the main contributions of our work can be summarized as follows: \begin{itemize} \item We propose D$^{2}$P-MMT, a novel dual-branch prompting framework that leverages diffusion-based reconstructed images to enhance multimodal machine translation while eliminating the need for authentic images at inference time. \item We design a dual-branch prompting strategy that enables joint learning from both authentic and reconstructed visual inputs.
+The main contributions of our work can be summarized as follows: \begin{itemize} \item We propose D$^{2}$P-MMT, a novel dual-branch prompting framework that leverages diffusion-based reconstructed images to enhance multimodal machine translation while eliminating the need for authentic images at inference time. \item We design a dual-branch prompting strategy that enables joint learning from both authentic and reconstructed visual inputs.
 We build a cross-branch coupling function to explicitly bridge the visual and textual modalities, facilitating robust joint training and improving generalization capability. \item We conduct extensive experiments on the Multi30K benchmark, demonstrating that D$^{2}$P-MMT achieves significant improvements over strong baselines. \end{itemize}